-1.What happened to your old friends?Before you married your service member you probably had 250 friends on Facebook.
+Before you married your service member you probably had plenty of friends on Facebook.
 You still probably have those friends.
 What happened to them?
 More than likely you moved to a new state to be with your beloved and they didn’t.
 It isn’t you.
 It is geography.
 It will happen every time you move.
 That’s why it is good to figure this out.
 You will need these skills over and over.

-2. How many friends did you REALLY have in high school or college?Facebook is not a good representation of the number of friends you had back in the day.
-How many friends did you have the past that you could call and go do something with them in person?
+Facebook is not a good representation of the number of friends you had back in the day.
+How many friends did you have that you could call and go do something with them in person?
 Be ruthless.
 Were there six?
 Three?
 One?
 Lots of times the idea that you used to have dozens of super close friends helps make you miserable.
 How many new friends do you really need to make?

-If you are like most people, all you had to do to make friends was show up.
+If you are like most people, all you had to do to make friends was to show up.
 Your environment did all the work.
-Your high school or your college provided the classic way to make friends—repeated meetings in a low-pressure situation.
+Your high school or your college provided the classic way to make friends -- repeated meetings in a low-pressure situation.
 In adult life, the research shows that there are fewer opportunities like this.
 Now that you are married, you are going to have to make more of a focused effort.
 It will be OK.
 Really.

 Are you looking for someone to hang out with when your service member has the duty or gets deployed?
 Do you need someone for Sunday afternoons?
-Are you looking for a workout buddy or someone who wants to go hiking or biking?
+Are you looking for a workout buddy, or someone who wants to go hiking or biking?
 Do you want to get together with someone for coffee?
 Or are you looking for couple friends for you and your service member?
-The type of friends you need determine where you look.
+The type of friends you need determines where you look.

-5. What do you actually like doing?Adults make friends while they are doing something.
+Adults make friends while they are doing something.
 Either it is something they have to do (like work) or something they enjoy doing a lot.
-If you hate to read a book, you are never going to get a lot out of other women a book club.
+If you hate to read a book, you are never going to get a lot out of other women at book club.
 If you have zero interest in airplanes, volunteering as a docent at an Air and Space Museum is going to yield zero connections.

-6. Are you ready for friends who don’t look like you?In high school and college, your friends were likely to be exactly the same age, the same race, the same socioeconomic background.
-Now that you are part of a military life, you are going to meet fellow spouses who are nothing like you.
+In high school and college, your friends were likely to be exactly the same age, the same race, the same socioeconomic background.
+Now that you are part of military life, you are going to meet fellow spouses who are nothing like you.

 Coming home from a military event thinking no one was like me is the norm.
 When it comes to surface stuff, we are rarely alike.
 So you are going to have to ask more questions to find what you do have in common.
-Open up your mental image of 'friend.'
+Open up your mental image of “friend.”

 It takes courage to get out there and do what it takes to make friends.
 You have to show up.
 You have to say hello.
 You have to request contact information.
-You have to invite.
+You have to invite them.
 You have to risk.
 You can do this.
-Because making new friends is one of those skills military spouse need every year.
+Because making new friends is one of those skills military spouses need every year.
 And more people want to be friends with you that you really know.